 As a lifelong trade unionist I am passionate about fairness, equality, diversity, the Welsh language and environmental sustainability and aim to mainstream these into CULT Cymru’s provision.
 My role is to work in collaboration with our sister unions, and stakeholders to design and identify high quality, affordable, tailored and accessible learning and development opportunities that will enable those in the creative sector throughout Wales be they freelance, casual or employed workers, to reach their full potential.

-Siwan Jones – CULT Cymru Co-ordinator
+Siwan Bowen – CULT Cymru Co-ordinator

 After studying Drama at John Moores University, I returned to Wales to embark on a career as a freelance actress.
 The work ranged from Theatre in education, Theatre, Television, Radio and Voice Work.
 For several years I enjoyed travelling the length and breadth of Wales with a host of innovative Theatre companies.
 My work was also seen on numerous TV programmes broadcast on ITV, BBC and S4C.
 As well as being an actor, the need to add strings to my bow urged me to take up various administratives roles at organisations such S4C, Arts Council of Wales and the Education Workforce Council.

 In 2018 I decided to take the leap out of self employment and into full time employment and joined the team of CULT Cymru as project Coordinator.
-My role entails co-ordinating with Trainers, employers and other organisations to help arrange learning activities throughout Wales.
+My role entails co-ordinating with trainers, employers and other organisations to help arrange learning activities throughout Wales.
 I am very proud of my work with CULT Cymru and hope that my experience of working as a freelancer across the Arts and Creative Industries makes me ideally placed to help CULT Cymru’s participants.